NAFTeam/NAFF/docs/src/Guides/22 Live Patching.md

-# Jurigged
+# Live Patching

 NAFF has a few built-in extensions that add some features, primarily for debugging.
-One of these extensions that you can enable separately is to add [`jurigged`](https://github.com/breuleux/jurigged) for hot reloading of code.
+One of these extensions that you can enable separately is to add [`jurigged`](https://github.com/breuleux/jurigged) for live patching of code.

 ## How to enable